Zomato stock slips 14% in two sessions post Blinkit acquisition, what should investors do?

 Manoj Dalmia, founder and director, Proficient Equities

 "Zomato share prices are trading range-bound in the last one-two months.
 The stock is expected to take support near Rs 50 levels where investors can buy with very small stop loss.
-From there, we might see some reversals taking places.
+From there, we might see some reversals taking places."

 Ravi Singh, vice President and head of Research, Share India